 Anesthesiologists spend thousands of hours in operating rooms, surrounded by other people’s inventions.
-We may think, “Why can’t I start a company to invent something like the pulse oximeter (i.e. Dr. Bill New, Stanford anesthesiologist-engineer), the laryngeal mask airway (i.e. Dr. Archie Brain of England), or even the Bair Hugger?
+We may think, “Why can’t I be a physician entrepreneur?
+Why can’t I start a company to invent something like the pulse oximeter (i.e. Dr. Bill New, Stanford anesthesiologist-engineer), the laryngeal mask airway (i.e. Dr. Archie Brain of England), or even the Bair Hugger?
 Heck, I use a hair dryer every morning.
 Why didn’t I realize how useful hot air could be in warming surgical patients?”

 In a recent Stanford Anesthesia Grand Rounds lecture, anesthesiologist-entrepreneur Jeffery Bleich, MD discussed this very topic.
 How does a physician go about converting his idea into a medical technology company?
 Dr. Bleich is a unique individual, a board-certified anesthesiologist and pain medicine specialist who completed Stanford Business School’s Sloan Fellowship and founded not one but two Silicon Valley medical companies.
 These are some highlights from Dr. Bleich’s lecture: